Custom Design »Custom Colors

-Background images you have uploaded yourself have repeat, position, and attachment options.
+Background images have repeat, position, and attachment options.

-- Background Position controls where the first image is placed: left, center or right.
+- Position controls where the first image is placed: left, center or right.

-- Background Attachment is whether the image stays fixed in place when you scroll or if the background moves when you scroll.
+- Fixed Position means the images stays fixed in place when you scroll.

 If you are previewing color changes before purchase, the save button in the customizer will save all of your changes, but Custom Design related changes will not appear live on your site until you purchase the WordPress.com Premium or WordPress.com Business plan.